ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 - Runtime performance: The code should execute as fast as possible.
 - Memory usage: Always use the smallest type possible.
 - Avoid undefined behavior.
-- Undefined behavior one error: It is diagnosable with an undefined behavior sanitizer.
+- Undefined behavior on error: It is diagnosable with an undefined behavior sanitizer.
+	- Though being undefined behavior means the compiler may do unexpected transformations to our code, meaning that the overflow might not actually happen at runtime.
+Instead the application does something completely different.

 (
 TODO For each advantage / disadvantage describe how it affects the priorities listed above.
 )

 In this note `integer_t` is an integer type that is an alias for either `std::size_t` or `std::ptrdiff_t` depending on if we use signed or unsigned indexing.
+(
+Is there any difference between `intptr_t` and `std::ptrdiff_t`?
+)
 In this note `unsigned_integer_t` is an alias for `std::size_t`.
 In this note `signed_integer_t` is an alias for `std::ptrdiff_t`.
 In this note `Container` represents any container type that has `std::size_t size() const` and `T& operator[](size_t)` member function, for example `std::vector`.